 The other day I was looking through my collection of bar ingredients and realized that there's only been one brand-specific spirit I've always kept consistently on hand over the years: Cointreau.
-While favorite labels of other bar staples like whiskey, gin, and vermouth have drifted in and out of regular rotation in my home liquor cabinet, when it comes to the bittersweet orange-flavored stuff, there's nothing quite like Cointreau.

 Here are two reasons I consider this proprietarily named spirit an essential for any bar: